mikemolina/homebrew-kalendas/README.md

 You can also install the version under development

     $ brew install --HEAD kalendas
-This option requires the dependencies autoconf, automake, gettext and texinfo.
+This option requires the dependencies autoconf, automake, gettext, texinfo and optionaly LaTeX and pkg-config.
 To build the program with latin characters use the option '--enable-charset-latin1'.

 Uninstall
 ---------